VincentBounce/TetriLight/README.md

 ## 📏Rules

-**Clearing penalty**
+### Clearing penalty

-When a player clears 2 (`RULES.transferRowsCountMin`) or more lines together, then he drops the same quantity of bad grey lines to other players.
+When a player clears 2 or more lines together, then he drops the same quantity of bad grey lines to other players.

-**Pentominoes-Trominoes mode**
+(2 is set in the variable `RULES.transferRowsCountMin`)

+### Pentominoes-Trominoes mode

-When a player clears 3 (`RULES.pentominoesRowsCountMin`) or more lines together, then he has 1 to 3 blocks per shape, and other players have 5 blocks per shape, during 15 or 20 seconds.
+When a player clears 3 or more lines together, then he has 1 to 3 blocks per shape, and other players have 5 blocks per shape, during 15 or 20 seconds.
+(3 is set in the variable `RULES.pentominoesRowsCountMin`)

 Pentominoes were first considered by Alexey Pajitnov, the original creator of Tetris [(Wikipedia source)](https://en.wikipedia.org/wiki/Tetris#Creation_(1984%E2%80%931985))

 > He became inspired to convert pentomino tiling puzzles to the computer after he bought a pentomino puzzle set from a store and played with it in his office. […] He felt that the game would be needlessly complicated with the twelve different shapes of pentominoes, so he scaled the concept down to tetrominoes, of which there are only seven shapes.

-**End of game**
+### End of game

-The game is lost when a new shape can't be placed `!_fallingShape.canMoveToPlaced`.
+The game is lost when a new shape can't be placed (variable `!_fallingShape.canMoveToPlaced`).

-**Score**
+### Score

 - The level starts from 0 and increments +1 every 10 rows cleared.
 - Hard drops double traveled cells count.